 Acknowledgements.
-This work was partly supported by the Quaero, OSEO, MSR-INRIA, ANR DETECT (ANR-09-JCJC-0027-01) and the DGA CROWDCHECKER project.
-We thank Pierre Bernas, Philippe Drabczuk, and Guillaume Née from Evitech for the helpful discussions and the testing videos; and V. Lempitsky and A. Zisserman for making their object counting code available.
+This work was partly supported by the Quaero, OSEO, MSR-INRIA, ANR DETECT (ANR-09-JCJC-0027-01) and the CROWDCHECKER project.
+We thank Pierre Bernas, Philippe Drabczuk, and Guillaume Ne from Evitech for the helpful discussions and the testing videos.